 Inside, the Rover comes equipped with just one airbag, in the steering wheel.
 The Jazz is fitted with airbags for the driver, front seat passenger and side windows.

 Rover 100 crumples like a tin can

-The results of the 40mph crash test, and shocking footage captured in this video, are likely to alarm any driver of a similarly old car.
+The results of the 40mph crash test are likely to alarm any driver of a similarly old car.